dotnet-presentations/blazor-workshop/docs/08-templated-components.md

 </div>
 ```

-note: A generic-typed component can have its type-parameters manually specified as well by setting the attribute with a matching name to the type parameter - in this case it's called `TItem`.
+> Note: A generic-typed component can have its type-parameters manually specified as well by setting the attribute with a matching name to the type parameter - in this case it's called `TItem`.
 There are some cases where this is necessary so it's worth knowing.

 ```html
 <div class="main">